denis-colliot/gradle-android-i18n/README.md

 ## Supported file types
-For the moment, the plugin only supports `.xls` source file type.
-It must respect following structure:
+For the moment, the plugin only supports `.xls` and `.xlsx` source file types.
+Files must respect following structure:

 | key | fr | en | es |
 |-----|----|----|----|